Henry Ford: World War I era and peace activism

 In 1918, with the war on and the League of Nations a growing issue in global politics, President Woodrow Wilson, a Democrat, encouraged Ford to run for a Michigan seat in the U.S. Senate.
 Wilson believed that Ford could tip the scales in Congress in favor of Wilson's proposed League.
 "You are the only man in Michigan who can be elected and help bring about the peace you so desire," the president wrote Ford.
 Ford wrote back: "If they want to elect me, let them do so, but I won't make a penny's investment."
 Ford did run, however, and came within 7,000 votes of winning, out of more than 400,000 cast statewide.
 He was defeated in a close election by the Republican candidate, Truman Newberry, a former United States Secretary of the Navy.
 Ford remained a staunch Wilsonian and supporter of the League.
 When Wilson made a major speaking tour in the summer of 1919 to promote the League, Ford helped fund the attendant publicity.

+In 1919, Ford sued the Chicago Tribune for libel after the Tribune called him an “anarchist” in an editorial.
+The Tribune’s writer used the term in response to Ford’s opposition to President Woodrow Wilson sending military forces to the Mexican border in 1916 and Ford calling soldiers “murderers.”
+The trial lasted over the summer of 1919 and several prominent witnesses including generals were called to testify.
+So too were three history professors, Columbia University’s William Archibald Dunning, Ohio State University’s Francis Coker (who earned his Ph.D under Dunning), and University of Michigan’s Jesse Siddall Reeves.
+As expert witnesses, the three provided differing definitions of anarchism which, unlike Marxism, had no philosophical “father.”
+In the end Ford prevailed on the question of whether he was libeled but the jury only awarded him six cents and he asked for $1million.